 Being that the Chase BP gas card had no annual fee, you can see why it was one of the most lucrative given those rewards.

-The new BP Pump Rewards program explained
+The new BP Pump Rewards program for 2013 explained

 The contrast between the old and new version is like night and day.
 It went from being the best to one of the worst.
 Be warned, it’s quite convoluted…